wlgn123/PyGravity/README.md

 ## Documentaion
 #### core
-The main docs are generated with Sphinx, find them at http://russloewe.com/PyGravity/index.html or generate them yourself by running
+The main docs are generated with Sphinx.
+Generate them yourself by running

     ./build.sh -d